EOA-Blockchain-Labs/ethereumonarm/docs/goerli/goerli.rst

   sudo apt-get update
   sudo apt-get install geth besu nethermind lighthouse prysm teku nimbus

-If you have a fresh image installed, everything is ready.
+If you installed a fresh image installed, everything is ready.

 As you need to run along **Execution Layer and Consensus Layer** we set up all **EL+CL combinations** as Systemd services for making it easy to start them.